digitallinguistics/dlx2html/README.md

 These interlinear glossed examples follow a very specific format, originally specified in the [Leipzig Glossing Rules][Leipzig].
 Another specification, called [Scription][Scription], formalizes the Leipzig Glossing Rules in a way that allows interlinear examples to be consistently parsed by computers.

 The `scription2html` library takes one or more interlinear glosses written in the Scription format and converts them to HTML for representing linguistic examples on the web.
+It uses another library (`scription2dlx`) to parse the Scription data into memory.
+You can access this underlying data with the `data` property in the object returned by calling `scription2html`.

 The `scription2html` library does not add any styling to the output HTML.
 Users should either add their own CSS styles, or use the compatible [Digital Linguistics Style Library][Styles].
 The structure of the output HTML is described below.